QuinnQiao/CTF-VPR/README.md

 \*: This performance drop (85.4 / 91.1 / 93.3 in SFRS) is caused by smaller query size.
 Please refer to datasets/\_\_init\_\_.py.

 Note that this repo is a simple version neglecting the time cost.
-For example, we use argsort func for global retrieval which is highly time-consuming.
+For example, we use the argsort function for global retrieval which is highly time-consuming.
 Using [faiss](https://github.com/facebookresearch/faiss) can reduce the retrieval time.